Disney Eras

 Disney Film Eras Explained

 Walt Disney animation studios have been on the market for almost 97 years.
-Over the Disney ages, they didn’t always go through festive seasons.
+Throughout the Disney ages, they have not always experienced festive seasons.

-Walt Disney was a company that had problems like any other, from economic losses, loss of public interest, and even military conflicts.
+Walt Disney had problems like any other, including economic losses, loss of public interest, and even military conflicts.

-For this reason, the studio’s various animated films were separated into different Disney movie eras list.
-And then, we will show you each one of them from 1937 to 2021.
-Below you will find the Disney eras explained.
+For this reason, the studio’s various animated films were separated into different Disney movie eras.
+We will then show you each one from 1937 to 2021.
+Below, you will find the Disney eras explained.

 Among the most outstanding Disney movie eras, we can find many cute Disney Characters, Disney couples, best friends, and all the Disney Princess names.
 Which Eras have your favorites?
 Enjoy exploring the ages of Disney.